-The existence of a dedicated environmental ministry (MVOTMA) facilitates the design, implementation, coordination and deployment of public policies related to the environment.
-This ministry is an authority on environmental issues and serves as the focal point for UNFCCC.
-It will take the lead, through its National Environmental Office, in driving forward the REDD+ process.
+The existence of dedicated ministries for forestry and the environment facilitates the design, implementation, coordination, and deployment of public policies related to the environment.
+As the authority on forest-related matters, the General Forestry Department (DGF) of the MGAP is responsible for spearheading the REDD+ process.

-To prepare and implement the REDD+ process satisfactorily, MVOTMA will coordinate with MGAP (Livestock, Agriculture and Fisheries), and in forest matters, with DGF (General Forestry Department), the official body responsible for the country's forests.
 The decisions and actions of the DGF directly affect the forestry sector because:

 - it is responsible for overseeing forest development, with its Forest Information System (SIF) and Forest Monitoring Program through the permanently updated National Forest Inventory.
-The DGF can also take direct action, using its regional technical staff to visit producer plants and firms to approve projects, inspect new plantings and deliver appropriate benefits as provided for by law. - DGF has also fostered Sustainable Forest Management by organizing studies, conferences and other general discussion events aimed at improving the performance of producers or producer groups. - DGF is also responsible for submitting annually the Planted or Native Area Stock Certificates to enable the Finance Ministry (MEF-DGI) or departmental governments to grant tax exemptions where appropriate (on Assets, Income or Rural Property).
+The DGF can also take direct action, using its regional technical staff to visit producer plants and firms to approve projects, inspect new plantings and deliver appropriate benefits as provided for by law. - it has fostered Sustainable Forest Management by organizing studies, conferences and other general discussion events aimed at improving the performance of producers or producer groups. - it is responsible for submitting annually the Planted or Native Area Stock Certificates to enable the Finance Ministry (MEF-DGI) or departmental governments to grant tax exemptions where appropriate (on Assets, Income or Rural Property).

-Other departments of MGAP such as the Directorate General of Renewable Natural Resources (RENARE), the National Commission for Agro-Economic Soil Studies (CONEAT), etc. play a lesser role.
-These two agencies are nevertheless responsible for taking prompt action on certain aspects of forest management that are not essential for meeting sustainability goals.
-RENARE and CONEAT for example advise DGF on soil and water issues (i.e. certain priority land can only be planted subject to RENARE's Bureau of Soils and Water Directorate), resource classification (CONEAT, RENARE), and control of hunting and trafficking of protected species.
+Other departments of the MGAP such as the Directorate General of Renewable Natural Resources (RENARE) and the National Commission for Agro-Economic Soil Studies (CONEAT) advise the DGF on soil and water issues (i.e. certain priority land can only be planted subject to the report issued by RENARE's Bureau of Soils and Water Directorate), resource classification (CONEAT, RENARE), and control of hunting and trafficking of protected species.
+It is important to note the existence within the MGAP of the UACC, a unit created in 2003 that specializes in climate change mitigation and adaptation and operates out of the OPYPA, the MGAP's Policy Office.